golangmastery/GopherLabs/StandardLib/Creating_a_program_interface_with_the_flag_package.md

+---
+layout: default
+title: Creating a program interface with the flag package
+parent: Golang for Beginners - Standard Library
+nav_order: 3
+---

 # Creating a program interface with the flag package

 - The previous recipe describes how to access the program arguments by a very generic approach.